SallyPoon/autonomousvehicles.github.io/odometry.md

 </figure>

 For our car the length is 0.475 and the maximum steering is 0.34.
 This ends up being around 2.44m.
 To do this test, we had to change the steering to erpm gain variable.
 The values had to be negative because if we set a positive steering to erpm gain, it would invert the turn.
-During our first tuning, we tried to do 0 however, we learned that if we set zero, it would not turn at all.
-During the test, our original value was 0.67 however we had to retune.
-This was because even though during our test it hit 2.44m, we realized that when graphing it with a constant speed, it would never hit that amount.
-Because of this, we decided to make our our tuning test.

 ## Improved Steering Angle Calibration

 After finding that the MushR tuning test was not accurate for our needs, we decided to make our own test that uses our maximum distance value of 1.8m.
 For this test, we would turn the car each time and see how close it plots to 1.8m.
 To do this, we tried a steering to erpm gain of -0.5, which made over a full circle when we only did a half circle, showing that it was too much of a steering angle.
-After this, we through to increase the steering angle to -0.7 which preformed a little better but still made a full circle.
-We tried increasing it again to 0.8 servo to erpm gain to see how the change affects the circle because at the time, we did not know what caused it to run a full circle when we only ran a half circle.
-Our final try before researching more was 0.9 servo to erpm gain.
-Our final try before researching more was 0.9 servo to erpm gain.

 <p float="left">
   <img width="300" alt="circle_0 5" src="https://user-images.githubusercontent.com/13074631/110224837-47cfea80-7e94-11eb-9e2b-707110270c76.png">